AloisSeckar/demos-java/CONTRIBUTING.md

 - Folder [`org.javademos.init`](https://github.com/AloisSeckar/demos-java/tree/master/src/main/java/org/javademos/init) contains helper classes, one for every JDK version, that were introduced mostly to reduce number of imports per class.
 Also it allows to turn on/off whole sub-set for given JDK version, if needed.
 - Last but not least, [`Main.java`](https://github.com/AloisSeckar/demos-java/blob/master/src/main/java/org/javademos/Main.java) class is the main entrypoint - it starts by displaying current JVM info, then loads all demos from the helper files and runs them one by one.
 The output depends on their implementation.

 **Note:** Currently, there is a transition period, when JDK 22 and older files are not yet fully transferred to the new structure.
-Once you get familiar with this project better, you can also help with that aside from implementing new demos for lates JEPs.
+Once you get familiar with this project better, you can also help with that aside from implementing new demos for latest JEPs.

 ## Demo implementation